lostwarrior404/dblpquery/README.md

 # CSE201 Final Project - DBLP QUERY ENGINE

 ## About
-* This is GUI-based DBLP Query Engine implemented in Java as a part of Advanced Programming Course at IIIT-Delhi.
+* This is GUI-based DBLP Query Engine implemented in Java as a part of the Advanced Programming Course at IIIT-Delhi.